ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 questions:
 - "How are gene expression levels distributed within a RNA-seq experiment?"
 - "Why do I need to scale/normalize read counts?"
-- "What are some of the visualisations available through `ggplot2`?"
-- "How can I save my plot in a specific format (e.g. png)?"
+- "How do I know that my RNA-seq experiment has worked according to my experimental design?"
+- "How informative is PCA and sample clustering for RNA-seq quality checks?"
 objectives:
+- "Be able to calculate size factors and normalize counts using `DESeq2`."
-- "Be able to explore RNA-seq count results rapidly using PCA and sample clustering."
+- "Be able to create PCA and sample clustering plots to explore RNA-seq count results."
 - "Be able to interpret a PCA plot and discuss its relationship with the experimental design."
-- "Be able to explain sample clustering based on RNA-seq counts."
-- "Be able to normalize counts using `DESeq2`."
 keypoints:
+- "Several biaises including sequencing depth can result in analysis artifacts and must be corrected trough scaling/normalisation."
 - "RNA-seq results in a multivariate output that can be explored through data reduction methods (e.g. PCA)."
 - "Sample clustering and PCA should indicate whether the observed experimental variability can be explained by the experimental design."
 ---